Jean-Laurent Casanova, M.D., Ph.D.

-Casanova’s laboratory aims to understand why some children, adolescents, and young adults develop a severe clinical illness in the course of infection, while most people exposed to the same microbe remain unharmed.
-Work in the laboratory has revealed that single-gene inborn errors of immunity in young people can confer severe and selective vulnerability to certain infectious illnesses during primary infection.
-Conversely, the genetic basis of corresponding illnesses during secondary infections that typically occur in older patients is unclear and may result more from complex inheritance mechanisms.
-This work provides theoretical and experimental support for a human genetic theory of infectious diseases.
+Casanova’s laboratory aims to understand why some children and adults develop a life-threatening or lethal illness in the course of primary infection, while most people exposed to the same microbe remain unharmed.
+The team has a particular interest in so-called inborn errors of immunity, the genetic variations that affect a person’s ability to fight off an infectious agent.
+Work in the lab has revealed that variations of this type can confer selective vulnerability to severe illness during primary infection.
+These inborn errors of immunity to infection can be rare or common, and can affect children or adults.
+This work provides theoretical and experimental support for a human genetic theory of severe infectious diseases.

-With Laurent Abel at the Imagine Institute of the Necker Hospital for Sick Children in Paris, Casanova’s work identifying and characterizing these genetic defects has modified the field’s dominant paradigm, which for decades has associated rare single-gene defects to vulnerabilities to multiple infectious diseases, and multiple genetic variations to common infectious diseases.
-Abel is leading the mathematical “dry lab” at Necker and Rockefeller, whereas Casanova heads the experimental “wet lab” in both locations.
+With Laurent Abel, at the Imagine Institute of the Necker Hospital for Sick Children in Paris, Casanova’s work identifying and characterizing single-gene defects underlying specific infectious illnesses has broadened the field’s dominant paradigm, which for decades held that single-gene inborn errors of immunity were invariably rare and would only be found in patients with numerous infections, while common variants in multiple genes would influence risk for any specific type of infectious disease.
+Abel leads the mathematical “dry lab” at Necker and Rockefeller, whereas Casanova heads the experimental “wet lab” in both locations.

 These discoveries have revealed that many immunological circuits that were previously thought to play a broad role in host defense are largely redundant and essential for immunity against one or a few specific infections only.
+They also revealed that immunity to infection is not provided solely by the cells of the “immune system”, i.e. leukocytes and related cells: it requires many more cell types throughout the entire body.
 They contribute to defining the function of host defense genes in the natural ecosystem in which human populations live and are subjected to natural selection.

-Revealing monogenic holes in the immune defense of otherwise healthy children also has profound clinical implications, offering many families worldwide the possibility of molecular diagnosis and genetic counseling, as well as treatments aimed at restoring a deficient immune response.
-Children with impaired IFN-γ production, for example, are prone to tuberculosis and benefit from IFN-γ, whereas patients with impaired IFN-α/β production are prone to herpes simplex encephalitis or severe influenza and may benefit from IFN-α.
+Since the outbreak of the coronavirus pandemic, Casanova has been sequencing the genomes of previously healthy young patients with life-threatening COVID-19, searching for genetic variations that may explain their insufficient immunity to SARS-CoV-2.
+Revealing monogenic holes in the host defense of otherwise healthy humans also has profound clinical implications, offering many families worldwide the possibility of molecular diagnosis and genetic counseling, as well as treatments aimed at restoring a deficient immune response.
+Patients with genetically impaired IFN-γ production, for example, are prone to tuberculosis and benefit from IFN-γ.